Need to improve your meditation practice?

 The monkey brain they talk about in yoga and meditation?
 Mine is on speed.

 So there are days when meditation is really, really hard.
 But the thing about meditation is that you can’t skip it on days when it’s hard.
-You have to sit with your discomfort so your brain can go about the business of forming newer, healthier neural pathways and help get you better.
+You have to sit with your discomfort so your brain can go about the business of forming newer, healthier neural pathways.

 Before I get into the blankets, let’s quickly talk meditation.
 If you’re already sold on meditation as a useful tool, feel free to skip down to the last sections.